s7nfo/blog/_posts/2024-07-21-fastest-memory-read.markdown

 ; ymm2 is a vector full of 127
 vpcmpeqb     %ymm4, %ymm2, %ymm4
 ; ymm6 is an accumulator, whose bytes
-; represents a running count of 127s
+; represent a running count of 127s
 ; at that position in the input chunk vpsubb       %ymm4, %ymm6, %ymm6
 ```